foxcpp/maddy/CONFIG_REFERENCE.md

    Generate a self-signed certificate on startup.
 Useful only for testing.

 * `auth <instance_name>`
-  Use the specified authentication provider module instead of default-auth or default. `instance_name` is the name of the corresponding configuration block.
+  Use the specified authentication provider module. `instance_name` is the name of the corresponding configuration block. **Required.**

 * `insecure_auth`
   Allow plaintext authentication over unprotected (unencrypted) connections.
 Use only for testing!

 * `submission`
-  When no pipeline is specified - use submission pipeline instead of relay.
+  Preprocess messages before pushing them to pipeline and require authentication for all operations.
   You should use it for Submission protocol endpoints.

 * `io_debug`